This post contains affiliate links. Please see our disclosure policy.

 Instructions

-• Make the Cookie Dough: Beat softened butter in a large mixing bowl with an electric mixer, until well creamed.
-Add brown sugar and mix until well creamed with the butter, about least 1 minute.
-Add the vanilla and egg and mix until just combined.
+• Make the Cookie Dough: Beat softened butter in a large mixing bowl with an electric mixer, until well creamed, 1 minute or so.
+Add brown sugar and mix on high speed until well creamed with the butter, about 1 minute.
+Add the vanilla and egg and mix until just combined, on medium high speed.
 Add the flour and salt and mix until just combined.
 Mix in the chopped white chocolate and cranberries last.

 • Chill the Dough: Divide the dough into two equal logs, about 8 inches long and 2 inches wide.
 Add some raw or coarse sugar to a plate, and roll each dough log in the sugar to coat the outside.
 Wrap logs tightly in plastic wrap and chill in the fridge for at least 2 hours, or up to 2 days.
 You can also chill the dough in the freezer for 1 hour or up to 4 weeks (thaw dough in the fridge overnight before baking).